-41 The CED Guide, Supra note 38 at 6, indicates that permissible charitable training businesses typically demonstrate the following characteristics:
+40 The CED Guide, Supra note 28 at 6, indicates that permissible charitable training businesses typically demonstrate the following characteristics:

-[•] classroom training occurs before or accompanies the on-the-job training;

-[•] the participants are employed in the business for a limited period of time;

-[•] the charity offers a job placement service to help graduates of the program find work in the labour force;

-[•] the proportion of workers from the target population in relation to the total number of employees is no lower than 70%, but alternative ratios may be justifiable if considerable supervision is required; and
+- · classroom training occurs before or accompanies the on-the-job training; - the participants are employed in the business for a limited period of time; - the charity offers a job placement service to help graduates of the program find work in the labour force; - the proportion of workers from the target population in relation to the total number of employees is no lower than 70%, but alternative ratios may be justifiable if considerable supervision is required; and - revenues derived from the business do not substantially or consistently surpass the break-even point.

+- the work is specifically structured to take into account the special needs of the workers; - the workforce is comprised entirely of people who are physically, mentally, or developmentally challenged, with the exception of a few persons with specialized skills required for operating the business: - the workers are involved in decision-making for the organization and sit on its board to foster their sense of competence and control over their lives; - income derived from the business may pay the workers' wages, but the organization is subsidized, usually by government grants; and - the organization provides training that is not only immediately job-related, but which enhances the general skills of its workers.

-42 In this regard, CED Guide, Supra note 38 at 7, takes the position that permissible charitable social businesses have the following characteristics:
+41 In this regard, CED Guide, Supra note 28 at 7, takes the position that permissible charitable social businesses have the following characteristics: